cdisc-org/DataExchange-ODM-LinkML/docs/Annotation.md

 attributes:
   SeqNum:
     name: SeqNum
-    description: 'When more than 1 Value element exists this attribute uniquely identifies each Value and defines the order of a Value in a list of Values. '
+    description: When more than 1 Value element exists this attribute uniquely identifies each Value and defines the order of a Value in a list of Values.
     comments:
     - 'Required